Baldpet/slice-of-life-pizzeria/README.md

 ## __Aim of the Site__

-Welcome to the Slice of Life Pizzeria.

 The aim of the site is to provide an ecommerce store to provide take away services for hungry people.
 The site is also a platform for the staff to use to co-ordinate orders and update the order status which can be tracked by the user.

-Check out the live site here: https://baldpet-slice-of-life.herokuapp.com/

 ## __UX__